Atmospheric Sciences (Ph.D.)

 - Prepare for a leadership role in advanced research, private industry or teaching in a university setting.

-Student studying atmospheric sciences at UND have a wide variety of technology at their fingertips.
+Students studying atmospheric sciences at UND have a wide variety of technology at their fingertips.
 The latest includes a 24/7 skycam, which tracks weather above the UND campus.
-Watch it live.

 Enhance your analytical, technical and communication skills through research and course work.